 4. Getting a Real Estate Agent

 A real estate agent isn’t a required thing when buying land a building a house, but they are a smart asset.
 Sure, you can go drive around and look for empty lots or land for sale, and you might find something you love.
-But, a real estate agent will know the ins and outs of the city you are trying to build in, any problems that could arise with particular lots, and more.
+But, a real estate agent will know the ins and outs of the city you are trying to build in, any problems that could arise with particular lots, establish the value of your property and more.

 There are also more specified “land agents,” who know a lot about the zoning laws in an area, if a certain lot is prone to flooding or on a fault line or anything, and can also help you with financing and loans.